faccin-eng/faccin-eng/README.md

 ## About Me

 🔭 I'm currently working on creating apps for group entertainment, without ads.
-👯 I'm looking to collaborate on your flutter projects

 🤔 I'm looking for help with developing several projects
 💬 Ask me about Dart/Flutter
 📫 How to reach me: